holoviz/panel/doc/explanation/dependencies/param.md

 pn.Row(checkbox, slider)
 ```

-Using `.param.watch` as done just above is a valid albeit pretty verbose way to set up some interactivity between Panel components.
-Panel provides a better reactive API, allowing you to bind the value of two *Parameters*, or bind the value of a *Parameter* to a callback that depends on some *Parameters*.
-In the example below `tinput.visible` and `output.visible` will be updated whenever `checkbox.value` changes (clicking on the checkbox), and the value of `output.object` will be updated whenever `tinput.value` changes, that value being transformed by the `boldit` callback.
+Using `.param.watch` as done just above is a valid (albeit pretty verbose!) way to set up some interactivity between Panel components.
+Panel also provides a much more natural "reactive" API, allowing you to bind the value of two *Parameters* together, or to bind the value of a *Parameter* to a callback that depends on some additional *Parameters*.
+In the example below, `tinput.visible` and `output.visible` will be updated whenever `checkbox.value` changes (clicking on the checkbox), and the value of `output.object` will be updated whenever `tinput.value` changes, that value being transformed by the `boldit` callback.

 ```{pyodide}
 checkbox = pn.widgets.Checkbox(value=True)